Zero to Hero (TV series)

 Zero to Hero (阴差阳错) was a MediaCorp TV Channel 8 comedy drama series which aired from 16 May 2005 to 10 June 2005.
 The series is unique as it portrays the traditional Chinese beliefs of the netherworld and afterlife (e.g. 18 levels of hell, incarnation) in a light-hearted way.

-Synopsis
+Plot

 The burning of cash in the form of joss paper and other material items such as mobile phones in the form of cardboard were depicted in the series.
 It is a traditional Chinese belief that the deceased would receive those items burned for them in the netherworld.

 Xie Jizu is a police officer who often spends his free time gambling rather than caring for his family.
 He dies in a car accident and went to the netherworld, where he befriends some spirits and hear the sad tales of how they died.
 Zhengde, a general contractor, was brutally murdered but police were never able to crack the case.
 Jizu decides to make amends by helping Zhengde find his murderer.